1.

 -c, --check

-Check whether files are already sorted and, if so, produce no output.
+Check whether files are already sorted and,

 -d, --dictionary-order